-I tried to check if mysql is up and make cronjob to restart it but that does not work that well.
-I been looking at the log, using.
+I tried to check if MySQL is up and make the cronjob to restart it but that does not work that well.
+I have been looking at the log, using.

-I also checked when my WordPress is running smoothly or what is causing heavy traffic peaks to your db.
-One way is to increase the size of the server, I did nto have that much traffic, so I installed the New Relic tool on my server to monitor the server resources to find out which process are consuming memory.
+I also checked when my WordPress is running smoothly or what is causing heavy traffic peaks to your DB.
+One way is to increase the size of the server, I did not have that much traffic, so I installed the New Relic tool on my server to monitor the server resources to find out which process are consuming memory.

 On the command line